rumca-js/Django-link-archive/README.md

 # Data

+Program is able to store bookmarked links, and links for each day.

+Each day has it's own directory.
+Therefore it is easy to regenerate data for a particular day, without disturbing other data.

 ## Bookmarks

+ - three file formats: JSON, markdown, rss
  - contains articles that I have selected as intresting, or noteworthy, or funny, or whathever
  - files are split by 'language' and 'year' categories
- - three file formats: JSON, markdown, rss
  - markdown file is generated as a form of preview, JSON can be reused, imported
  - links are highlighted, but that does not necessarily mean something is endorsed.
 It shows particular intrest in topic.
 It is indication of importance